 This slipped stitch with a yarn over on top of it is considered one, and will be worked as a BRK on the next row.

-- Slip next stitch knitwise.
+- Slip the next stitch knitwise.

 - Insert the left needle into the fronts of these two stitches and knit them together.